Do expats from Maryland still owe Maryland state taxes?

 • Real Estate: Rental income from property located in Maryland.

-• Capital Gains: Profits from the sale of real estate or tangible property in Maryland.
+• Capital Gains: Profits from the sale of real estate or tangible property located in Maryland.

-• Dividends and Interest: Dividends from Maryland-based companies and interest earned from Maryland financial institutions.
+• Dividends and Interest: Dividends from Maryland-based companies and interest paid by Maryland financial institutions.

 • Pensions and Retirement Plans: Retirement income from Maryland institutions or for services performed in the state.

-Why should you move domicile to a state with zero state income tax?
+Why should you choose to be domiciled in a state with no state income tax?

 State income tax savings